Ward-Sul/java-backend-interview/TASK.md

 **Story Points:** 5

 ### Description
-Implement an endpoint to retrieve a list of the highest-rated book(s) for each author.
+Implement an endpoint to retrieve the highest-rated book for all authors.

 ### Acceptance Criteria
 - [ ] Create endpoint: `GET /api/books/top-rated-by-author`
-- [ ] Return a list of the highest-rated book for each author with the author name
+- [ ] Return the highest-rated book for each author with the author name

 ### Technical Notes
-- Use Spring Data JPA for efficient querying
-- Consider using `@Query` annotation for complex aggregation
-- Return JSON response with author and book details
+- Return JSON List with each object being the author name and the book name

 ---